agache41/pipes/README.md

 Annotation as a functional operator

-**Functional Annotations** is a java Library that aims at implementing complex data processing processes by decorating Object Relational Mapping Patterns with Annotations.
+**Functional Annotations** is a java Library that aims at implementing data processes by decorating Object Relational Mapping Patterns with Annotations.

-The idea behind it is that just by adding Annotations on an already existing POJO Bean it will enhance the functionality of the Bean, by adding functional Methods.
+The idea behind it is that just by adding Annotations on an already existing POJO Bean, functional Methods will be chained and the Bean will enhance its functionality.
 The main area of applicability for these types of patterns lies in ORM based implementations for data parsing and saving.

 But the most notable advantage of the library is that it can offer the possibility of a very clean implementations for more enhanced data parsing frameworks.
-Who ever tried to implement an annotation driven solution to a computing problem saw that the more annotations are being used, the more complex and difficult to maintain the code becomes.
-On the other side when using annotation as a function (or a functional operator) the interaction only occurs between the two neighboring functions, and this proves to be much easily to control, testing can be done in isolation and annotations can be easily reused.
-This degree of flexibility plays a key role when designing complex ORM solution and is the main reason behind this library.
+Who ever tried to implement an annotation driven solution to a data model saw that the more annotations are being used, the more complex and difficult to maintain the code becomes.
+On the other side when using annotation as a function (or a functional operator) the interaction only occurs between the two neighboring functions.
+This is just like using functional methods chaining to a Stream.
+And this proves to be much easily to control.
+Testing can be done in isolation and most notably, annotations can be easily reused.
+This degree of flexibility plays a key role when designing complex ORM solution and is actually the main reason behind this library.

 The library contains already defined annotation that can be used for CSV and Excel file parsing.
 It also provides converters for all data types (String, Numeric, Date and Time) and functions for basic classes like string or file.

-The library can be very easily extended to add more functionality by reusing and extending the provided components.
+The library can be very easily extended to add more functionality by adding new Annotations, reusing and extending the provided components.

 - [Quick start](#quick-start)
     - [Entity](#entity)